scloud19/SECipedia/Linux/Linux Basics/Linux.md

 find [path..] [expression]
 	Recursively finds files in path that match the expression

+	path..
+		is the directory to start searching from

 	find options
 		You can utilize multiple options at once